ZertoPublic/Z4K/docs/SupportedPlatforms.md

 # Z4K Supported Platforms

 Z4K can be deployed on multiple Kubernetes platforms.

-The minimm supported Kubernetes version is 1.22.
+The minimum supported Kubernetes version is 1.22.

 | Platform                             | Version  |  CSI| Supported Kubernetes Versions |